Fostering sustainable and inclusive WASH marketing systems with informal settlements of the Pacific

 - What can WASH sector stakeholders do differently in the Pacific region to deliver sustainable water and sanitation markets?

-This project will deliver a number of outputs targeted to CSOs, communities, national and provincial governments, water and sanitation private sector actors, and other development partners (such as donors).
+This project delivered a number of outputs targeted to civil society organisations, communities, national and provincial governments, water and sanitation private sector actors, and other development partners (such as donors).
 These are designed to share the best approaches to fostering demand-led marketing strategies for achieving WASH outcomes for Melanesian communities of the Pacific.
-Outputs will include:
+Outputs include:

 Informal communities face unique challenges in establishing safe water sanitation and hygiene.
 These communities are typically impoverished, with low incomes, and with insecure land tenure; this means they have more limited options to connect with formal service providers.